RyanQin24/FormulaNULL-MotorDrivers/README.md

-# About this RC Car Project
+# About this Formula Null RC Car Project

-C++ Code Written for Arduino Uno

-Motor driver code written for "Power Vector" Formula NULL team

-Formula NULL was a hack-a-thon aimed at designing a small RC car (max.
-60cm x 60cm x 60cm volume) using e-waste

-Members of the team:
+Formula NULL was a 19-hour hardware hackathon focused on building RC race cars using repurposed e-waste.
+Teams were challenged to create a functional car within a volume constraint of 60cm × 60cm × 60cm.

+I participated as part of Team Power Vector, a 3-member group consisting of:

 - Alexander Jin-Scheltgen

 - Ryan Qin

 - Raymond Wu

-If you like to see an overview, please visit my linkedin:
+This repository includes:
+🔋 Schematics for the electrical system

+🔧 C++ Firmware for the Arduino Uno based motor driver

+For a brief overview and media from the event, check out my LinkedIn post:
 [https://www.linkedin.com/in/ryan-qin-ece/](https://www.linkedin.com/feed/update/urn:li:activity:7335318180292132864/)